alogic0/pi-birthdays/README.md

 The language of scripts is Bash.
 The scripts worked during 5 days
 mostly in night.

-Thanks to the site http://www.subidiom.com/pi/
+Thank to the site http://www.subidiom.com/pi/
 we can check occurences of any sequence of digits in
 the initial 2 Billion part of the famous `Pi` number.